televandalist/RADocsTEMP/docs/artists/Badge-and-Icon-Creation.md

 #### Icon File and Size - Best Practices

-- Uploaded Icons should be square (have the same X and Y dimensions), otherwise the resulting image will be distorted and ugly.
+- Uploaded Icons should always be square (have the same X and Y dimensions), otherwise the resulting image will be distorted and ugly.
 - Upload using non-interlaced PNG format; avoid using a transparency layer as it will come out in the end with a flat white box.
 - Design images at 96x96 (preferred), 64x64, 48x48 or 32x32 for sharpest clarity.
 Icons and badges should be made in a way that the subject is clear even when sized at 32x32 as they are often reduced to this size, like on the global feed.